 Was this something the tranquility of Luang Prabang that I had read and heard so much about before?
 I have rarely experienced a place that radiates so much relaxation.
-It felt as if I had landed from busy Berlin straight into another dimension, where there is a completely different concept of time – it didn’t seem important here at all.
+It felt as if I had landed directly in another dimension from busy Berlin, where a completely different concept of time prevails – it didn’t seem important here at all.

 ➜ Check out my Laos blog page for even more tips on this fascinating destination!

 Hey, I’m Tatiana, a German-Brazilian living in Berlin & the author behind The Happy Jetlagger.
 I’ve been writing about my travels since 2014.
 In addition to my job as a flight attendant, this blog is my passion project!